HFAnalyticsLab/COVID19_care_homes/README.md

 * 06_allresidents_admissions_admtype_covid.R - as above, but split by care home type and COVID primary diagnosis, or admission type
 * 07_permlresidents_descriptives_dataviz_post-release.R - visualisation of characteristics from script 3
 * 08_allresidents_admissions_discharges_dataviz_post-release.R - visualisation of admissions and discharges from script 5

+Additional [SAS code](src/sprint_3_SAS) was used to count the number of hospital admissions from care homes and hospital discharges to care homes (based on both MPI care home flags and SUS source of admission and discharge destination), and to flag long-term conditions based on inpatient diagnosis codes of the previous 3 years.

+* 01ReplicateAdmDischAPCSandMMPI.sas - flags hospital admissions from care homes and hospital discharges to care homes
+* 02SummariseReplicationData.sas - creates summaries
+* 03SubsetSUS.sas
+* 04AddNewMorb.sas, 05CreateRunfileSpine.sas, 06CreateMorbCounts.sas, 07AddMorbCountsToSpine.sas - flag and count long-term conditions, create flags for COVID and flu/pneunomia
+* 08ExportFlatfile.sas
+* 09AddCHChars.sas - join care home characteristics
+* 10DailyCounts_v1.sas - create daily counts of admissions and discharges
+* 10DailyCounts_v2_admrgn.sas - count admissions and discharges by region
+* 11CareHomeAdmAggregates.sas - count admissions with primary diagnosis COVID
+* 11aCareHomeAdmAgg1420.sas - count elective and emergency admissions

 ## References